brows3r/Discord-Shell-POC/README.md

 # Discord-Shell-POC
 A script that can allow you to get remote access to a machine on Discord via them putting code in the console.
 Also allows you to crash the BetterDiscord client.
 I'm planning to add more connection methods along with a way to put this code in a BetterDiscord plugin so it can be more efficient.

+If you would like to see proof of this, there are images below of the BetterDiscord client crasher and proof of me getting full access to my PC from another OS.

 Shout out to [https://www.youtube.com/watch?v=RgBPo5i0T9Q&ab_channel=HellSec] for giving me the idea to make this!
 I never saw him release his script, so I decided to make my own.

 # How to use